romaschka1/Data-Structures-Algorithms/README.md

 Input `n` = 2 <br>
 Output = `['(())', '()()']` <br>

-Only cath here is `n`, you need to understand that `n` is maximum count of each parenthesis we can use in one combination. <br>
+The only catch here is `n`, you need to understand that `n` is the maximum count of each parenthesis we can use in one combination. <br>

-Code is bellow, let me cover here the order of operation and the `call stack`. <br>
+The code is bellow, let me cover here the order of operation and the `call stack`. <br>
-I changed a bit function naming for better understanding, because function `genetare`, contains two call to `generate` with different conditions.
+I changed a bit function naming for better understanding, because function `genetare`, contains two calls to `generate` with different conditions.
 So i name them `generate1` for openning `parenthesis` and `generate2` for closing.

 1. Step: <br>
 Call `generate` function with initial params. <br>
-Then append '(' to the `current` string, incarease `open` counter by one, and recursively call `generate` with new parameters<br>
+Then append '(' to the `current` string, increase `open` counter by one, and recursively call `generate` with new parameters<br>

 Here's the `call stack` so far: <br>
 <pre>